-Students may enroll in courses leading to either a Master of Ministry, Master of Arts in New Testament, Master of Business Administration, Master of Education, or Education Specialist degree.
+Students may enroll in courses leading to a Master of Ministry, Master of Arts in New Testament, Master of Business Administration, Master of Education, or Education Specialist degree.
 The Master of Education degree offers majors in Curriculum and Instruction, School Counseling, Administration and Supervision, and in Special Education.
 Each of these degrees requires 37 semester hours.
 An advanced degree above the masters level, a 34-hour Education Specialist degree, is offered in the School of Education's graduate program.
 On June 1, 1997, FHU began offering a 48-hour Master of Science in Counseling program and degree.
 A 36-hour Master of Business Administration and an 86-hour Master of Divinity were added to the graduate programs of study in the fall of 2005.
 Scheduling of courses generally accommodates full- and part-time students, including those employed.
 At least twelve hours of graduate study in each program will be offered in the summer, fall, and spring terms in order to provide the opportunity for full-time students to complete the degrees in a timely fashion.
-Transient and non-degree seeking students will be accepted on a case-by-case basis.
-In the spring of 2000 three Graduate Certificate Programs were approved.
-These Certificate Programs are: Clinical Mental Health Counseling, Counseling for Church Leaders, and Marital and Family Therapy.
+Transient and nondegree seeking students will be accepted on a case-by-case basis.
+The Graduate Counseling Program also offers three Graduate Certificate programs.
+These Certificate Programs are: Clinical Mental Health Counseling, Counseling for Church Leaders, and Gerontology.
 These Certificate Programs are described under the Masters of Science in Counseling program of study.